gatsbyjs/gatsby/docs/blog/2018-1-18-strapi-and-gatsby/index.md

 #### Article view

 Our website now starts looking like a blog which is a good thing.
-However, an important part is still missing: the article’s details page.
+However, an important part is still missing: the article's details page.

 Let's create the template, containing a specific GraphQL request and defining the content displayed: